Dragon Ball Z: Battle of Gods: Plot

 Beerus, the God of Destruction, is woken from a lengthy slumber by his attendant Whis.
-While reviewing the current state of the universe, he is surprised to learn that Frieza was defeated by a Saiyan named Goku.
+While reviewing the current state of the universe, he is surprised to learn that Frieza was defeated by a Saiyan raised on Earth named Goku.
 He recalls that thirty-nine years prior, the Oracle Fish foretold that a mighty opponent would appear before Beerus called the Super Saiyan God.
 Intrigued by the potential challenge, Beerus then tracks Goku to King Kai's planet.
-Goku excitedly challenges Beerus to a fight and despite powering up to Super Saiyan 3, is effortlessly defeated.
+Goku excitedly challenges Beerus to a fight and despite powering up to Super Saiyan 3 form, is effortlessly defeated.
 Disappointed, Beerus departs in order to seek out the other Saiyans.

 On Earth, Bulma's birthday party is interrupted by Beerus' arrival.
 Vegeta, aware of the might of the god of destruction, casts his pride aside in order to appease him, who along with Whis, soon both develop a curiosity for Earth's cuisine.
 While the party is ongoing, the Pilaf Gang attempts (and fails) to infiltrate the party to steal the magical Dragon Balls, and accidentally shoots Videl while making a scene.
 While Dende is healing her, he learns that Videl is pregnant with Gohan's child.
 As the celebration continues, Beerus is soon provoked by Buu who refuses to share any pudding.

 Beerus attacks Buu and decides to destroy the Earth when Android 18, Tien Shinhan, Piccolo, and Gohan attempt to fight Beerus but are all swiftly defeated.
 Vegeta reluctantly tries his hand at fighting Beerus as does Goten and Trunks, who fuse into Gotenks, but they both are beaten as well.
 Bulma becomes upset at the fighting ruining her party and scolds Beerus before slapping him.
-When Beerus hits her back, Vegeta, already in "Super Saiyan 2" form, is sent into fit of rage and despite faring the best in combat against Beerus of anyone thus far, is still defeated.
+When Beerus hits her back, Vegeta, already in Super Saiyan 2 form, is sent into fit of rage and despite faring the best in combat against Beerus of anyone thus far, is still defeated.
 As Beerus prepares to obliterate the planet, Goku arrives and asks Beerus for more time to learn about the Super Saiyan God.